 Roaming around the rest of Austria

-While roaming student teachers will be provided with typical Austrian alpine town accommodation in B&Bs, holiday dormitorys, hotels, and/or host families.
+While roaming, Student Teachers will be provided with typical Austrian alpine accommodation in B&Bs, guesthouses, hostels, or with host families.

-The experience for student teachers on this rotation will be something they will never forget.
-The breathtaking views, opportunities to explore beautiful countryside and terrain, and the interaction with children and communities will be very special.
+The experience for Student Teachers on this rotation will be something they will never forget.
+The breathtaking views, opportunities to explore beautiful countryside and rugged terrain, allied with interaction with children and communities will be very special.
 This is a wonderful opportunity to appreciate the beauty of Austria.